danvega/spring-blog/README.md

 ![Spring Office Hours: Episode 15 - Spring to Production](https://tanzu.vmware.com/developer/tv/spring-office-hours/0015/images/0015.png)

+### Local Development

+When working on this application locally you will need Docker Desktop installed.
+To start an instance of PostgreSQL run the Docker
+Compose file located in the root of the project.

 ### Azure Spring Apps

 Azure Spring Apps is a platform as a service (PaaS) for Spring developers.
 Manage the lifecycle of your Spring Boot applications with